Features of Nxtwave Full Stack Development Course

 On the other hand, specialised courses zoom in on just one side, either front-end (like UI/UX, React, HTML/CSS) or back-end (like Node.js, Django, APIs).

-- Choose a specialisation if you're aiming for a focused role or want to deepen your expertise in one area first.
+- If your goal is to have a more focused role or to deepen your expertise in one area first, choose a specialisation.

 Online vs. Offline